-3.11 START PROCEDURE - CROSS-COUNTRY AND OTHER MASS START EVENTS
+3.9 START PROCEDURE - CROSS-COUNTRY AND OTHER MASS START EVENTS

-- 3.11.01 Staging of the riders must commence no later than 10 minutes before the scheduled start of the race. - 3.11.02 A rider briefing must be given on the start line once all riders are staged.
-This briefing must be audible to all riders. - 3.11.03 Start announcements will be made at 5, 4, 3, 2 minutes, 1 minute, 30 seconds and 15 seconds before the start.
+- a) Staging of the riders must commence no later than 10 minutes before the scheduled start of the race. - b) A rider briefing must be given on the start line once all riders are staged.
+This briefing must be audible to all riders. - c) Start announcements will be made at 5, 4, 3, 2 minutes, 1 minute, 30 seconds and 15 seconds before the start.
 The Start Commissaire will then start the race between 15 seconds and 0 seconds.
-No countdown announcement can be given when there is less than 15 seconds remaining. - 3.11.04 Mass start competitions will be started by an audible device such as starting gun or whistle. - 3.11.05 All riders must have at least one foot on the ground and may not lean on fences/other infrastructure, or other competitors/bystanders.
+No countdown announcement can be given when there is less than 15 seconds remaining. - d) Mass start competitions will be started by an audible device such as starting gun or whistle. - e) All riders must have at least one foot on the ground and may not lean on fences/other infrastructure, or other competitors/bystanders.

-3.12 THE RACE
+3.10 THE RACE

-- 3.12.1 Riders must complete the entire distance of the race or as directed by the race officials. - 3.12.2 Riders must finish with their bicycle at hand. - 3.12.3 The riders finish is defined by the moment the leading edge of the front wheel crosses an imaginary plane rising vertically from the finish line drawn on the course surface. - 3.12.4 The responsibility for following the official course lies with the rider.
-A rider is not permitted to take any shortcuts or to omit a circuit or take other advantage of a similar nature against opponents. - 3.12.5 If a rider exits the intended course for any reason, they must return to the course at the same point from which he/she exited.
-The PCP will however, decide if any advantage was gained if the return to the course is different from the exit. - 3.12.6 Riders must always act in a sporting manner and shall not wilfully obstruct any fellow competitor.

-Any walking or running of the course is carried out in deference (must give way to a rider on a bike) to any riders still riding their bicycles. - 3.12.7 A rider may only change his/her bike between races. - 3.12.8 Riders must respect the countryside and ride only on the official course.
-The rider must avoid polluting the area and must not leave any waste or litter. - 3.12.9 No glass containers of any kind are permitted on or near the race course.
+- a) Riders must complete the entire distance of the race or as directed by the race officials. - b) Riders must finish with their bicycle at hand. - c) The riders finish is defined by the moment the leading edge of the front wheel crosses an imaginary plane rising vertically from the finish line drawn on the course surface. - d) The responsibility for following the official course lies with the rider.
+A rider is not permitted to take any shortcuts or to omit a circuit or take other advantage of a similar nature against opponents. - e) If a rider exits the intended course for any reason, they must return to the course at the same point from which he/she exited.
+The PCP will however, decide if any advantage was gained if the return to the course is different from the exit. - f) Riders must always act in a sporting manner and shall not wilfully obstruct any fellow competitor.
+Any walking or running of the course is carried out in deference (must give way to a rider on a bike) to any riders still riding their bicycles. - g) A rider may only change his/her bike between races. - h) Riders must respect the countryside and ride only on the official course.
+The rider must avoid polluting the area and must not leave any waste or litter. - i) No glass containers of any kind are permitted on or near the race course.

-3.13 TECHNICAL ASSISTANCE
+3.12 TECHNICAL ASSISTANCE

-- 3.13.1 Riders may receive technical assistance only in the designated technical zone/s, provided in cross country and related events. - 3.13.2 Riders may not receive technical assistance of any kind while on the race course. - 3.13.3 Breach of the above rule will lead to disqualification or relegation.
+- a) Riders may receive technical assistance only in the designated technical zone/s, provided in cross country and related events. - b) Riders may not receive technical assistance of any kind while on the race course. - c) Breach of the above rule will lead to disqualification or relegation.

-3.14 FEED AND TECHNICAL ZONE REGULATIONS
+3.13 FEED AND TECHNICAL ZONE REGULATIONS